Tom Brady on a search for world's biggest Michigan football fan

 It has been nearly a quarter century since Tom Brady called Ann Arbor home, but if his most recent social media post is any indication, his blood runs as maize and blue as it ever has.

 "The University of Michigan, my alma mater, holds a very special place in my heart.
-Without a doubt, it shaped the football player I became and the man I am today," Brady wrote.
-"Around this time every year I get really excited about the upcoming season, I see all the maize and blue supporters fill up the big house 112,000 strong every Saturday in Ann Arbor.
+Without a doubt, it shaped the football player I became and the man I am today," Brady said in a video.
+"Around this time every year, I get really excited about the upcoming season, I see all the maize and blue supporters fill up the Big House 112,000 strong every Saturday in Ann Arbor.

-A two-time All Big Ten honorable mention, there was little sign he'd become the most decorated quarterback in NFL history and one of the greatest winners across all sports when he was drafted No. 199 overall in the sixth round of the 2000 NFL draft.
+A two-time All-Big Ten honorable mention, there was little sign he'd become the most decorated quarterback in NFL history and one of the greatest winners across all sports when he was selected No. 199 overall in the sixth round of the 2000 NFL draft.

-When he called it quits in February, Brady was the NFL's all-time leader in a number of categories.
+When he called it quits in February, Brady was the NFL's all-time leader in several categories.

 As he said, his development at Michigan played a big part in that, which is why he's proud to share his school pride.